HV Tech Stack Overview

 Hub and spoke

 The shape is hub-and-spoke.
 Dataverse is the hub.
 Every other system is a spoke.
 Power Automate moves data between them on strict lanes.
 Upstream lane: WordPress captures, Dataverse stores.
 Downstream lane: Dataverse is master, WordPress mirrors.
 MaintainX is master for trade data; WordPress reads through a server-side proxy.
+AUC is master for units and owners of record; it feeds the hub by CSV into a watched SharePoint folder.

 Authentication at two speeds